v0yenka/Roman-to-Int-Calc/README.md

 - Provides clear error messages for invalid input.
 - Simple and professional GUI interface for user interaction.
 - **GUI version is fully functional and validated**.
-- The standard non-GUI version will be updated soon to include full support for special cases.
+- The standard non-GUI version is also up-to-date now.

 ---